OctopusDeploy/blog/blog/2021-07/google-cloud-platform/index.md

 **Running gcloud scripts**

 Octopus Deploy can help you run scripts on targets within Google cloud platforms.
-(NOTE: add a real-world scenario to help developers understand why this is valuable!!!)
+In this example, we'll explore the process of creating a new Kubernetes Cluster.

 These scripts typically rely on tools being available on the target worker.